Hamilton Harbour

 The Burlington Bay James N. Allan Skyway bridges the waters of Hamilton Harbour.

 Hamilton Harbour (formerly known as Burlington Bay) lies on the western tip of Lake Ontario, bounded on the northwest by the City of Burlington, on the south by the City of Hamilton, and on the east by Hamilton Beach (south of the Burlington Bay James N. Allan Skyway) and Burlington Beach (north of the channel).
 It is joined to Cootes Paradise by a narrow channel formerly excavated for the Desjardins Canal.
 Within Hamilton itself, it is referred to as "Hamilton Harbour", "The Harbour" and "The Bay".
 The bay is naturally separated from Lake Ontario by a sand bar.
 The opening in the north end was filled in and channel cut in the middle for ships to pass.
-The Port of Hamilton is on the Hamilton side of the harbour.
+The Port of Hamilton is on the south side of the harbour.

 History

 Hamilton Harbour was known among the Mississauga Anishinaabek as Wiikwedong simply meaning "at the Bay".

 Early Settlers to the area called the bay Lake Geneva.
 The bay was formally renamed Burlington Bay in 1792 by John Graves Simcoe, the first lieutenant governor of Upper Canada, for the former name of the town of Bridlington in the East Riding of Yorkshire, England.
 Prior to this, the bay was also known as Washquarter, notably as a landmark to delineate the extent of the Between the Lakes Treaty No. 3 negotiated between Simcoe and the Mississaugas of the Credit First Nation in 1792.

 Access to the bay was important for the early water transportation and industrial development of the area, including Dundas, Ontario, which had an early but ultimately unrealized lead over both Burlington (Brant's Block) and Hamilton.
 Over the years, the bay was roughly treated by its littoral residents.
 Constant infilling, particularly in the North End of Hamilton, damaged fresh water streams and the wildlife they supported.
 Channel dredging tended to stir up natural and unnatural sediments, further disrupting the ecological land balance in the area.
 Chemical, industrial and thermal pollution, especially as a byproduct of the burgeoning steel industry after the 1890s, continued to degrade the environment.

 The waterways in Hamilton have not always been polluted.
 The north-end of the Harbour used to be a regular swimming spot for working-class families.
 The pollution of Hamilton Harbour waterways is caused by industrialization and, by proxy, urbanization, which came to be a major problem by 1917.
 Many working-class families were overcome by health hazards when dumping sewage into the inlets and the bay itself became a regular occurrence.
 Laurel Sefton MacDowell writes in her book An Environmental History of Canada that, "As early as the 1860s, a fishery inspector at Hamilton Harbour discovered that fish found along the shore tasted of coal oil and that dead ducks and muskrats were coated with oil from two refineries."
 By the 1950s, city officials had deemed Hamilton Harbour unfit for any recreation use and shut down all beaches.